 Author of Historical Fiction set on Kent's Romney Marsh.

-The paperbacks are for sale in the Romney Marsh Visitor Centre ( New Romney), The Chocolate Deli (Hythe), Salts Farm (near Rye), The Cosy Kettle (Hamstreet), Waterstones Ashford (check first).
+The paperbacks are for sale in the Romney Marsh Visitor Centre, Mary's Tearooms (Dymchurch), The Chocolate Deli (Hythe), Salts Farm (near Rye), The Cosy Kettle (Hamstreet), Waterstones Ashford (check first).
 Also by clicking on the links below or if you live locally please contact me through this website as I can offer the best price.
 Prices below include postage.
 If you would like more than two books please contact me as I can offer a reduction on postage.